jhaynie/dateparser/README.md

 If you don't use Bower as a package manager, you can copy the minified JS from `dist/dateparser.min.js` to the location of your web assets directory and inclue it in your HTML manually.

-This library depends on the [MomentJS](http://www.momentjs.com) package.
-If you're copying the JS directly, make sure you include the momentjs script tag before including the dateparser.

 ## API

 The API has only 2 methods `parse` and `format`.